WarMechanic/AItheric-Magic/README.md

 Has some core concepts that encourage visceral storytelling, but might not be appealing for every (or many a) universe:

 - **Magic is everywhere, and everything is magical.**
-  > Uniting everything to be magical allows a consistent scale and detailed spectacle, with less AI jargon.
+  > Universal system that gives plausibility to human spellcasters, viscious monsters, and wonderful items.
+Allows for a consistent scale and detailed spectacle with less AI jargon.

 - **Visceral imagery over damage numbers.**
   > Mana as a concept has been entirely rebuked, and replaced with metabolic spellcasting.
 Damage numbers dropped in favour of brutal fight choreography - this system encourages fast paced combat scenes about wrestling for control.